 Within the Foyle system a number of river catchments have electronic fish counting facilities that provide estimates on the run timing and abundance of fish >45cm.
 The Burn Dennet catchment does not have a fish counter at present.
 In the absence of a counter the fisheries within the Burn Dennet catchment are controlled by monitoring the run timing and abundance of fish passing over the Sion Mills fish counting facilities on the River Mourne.
-A time series of counts for the Sion Mills fish counting station on the River Mourne is outlined in table 5.32.
+A time series of counts for the Sion Mills fish counting station on the River Mourne is outlined in table 5.3.
 The Sion Mills fish counting station counts fish destined for all rivers located upstream of this point and is used to control both commercial and recreational fishing within the entire Foyle system.

-Fig 5.31 Fish counting facilities at Sion Mills
+Fig 5.3 Fish counting facilities at Sion Mills, River Mourne

 Year Number of fish >45cm

 2002 12991

 2003 12129

 2004 10270

 2005 9397

 2006 9926

 2007 3714

+2008 3452

-Table 5.32 Sion Mills fish counter figures 2002-2007. \Note low count in 2007 was influenced by high water levels during peak run timing during June and July.
+Table 5.3 Sion Mills fish counter figures 2002-2008. \Note low counts in 2007 and 2008 were influenced by high water levels during peak run timing during June and July.
 Sion Mills is a partial counter and does not cover the entire length of the weir.
-In high water levels as experienced in 2007 significant numbers of fish can bypass the counting channels.
+In high water levels as experienced in 2007 and 2008 significant numbers of fish can bypass the counting channels.
 Methods to reduce this are being investigated as part of the Fish Counter Programme Review, commissioned in 2008.